 Academic Dismissal Appeal Process

 A student who has been academically dismissed may appeal to the Dean of the College within five days of receipt of notification.
 The basis of the appeal must be extraordinary circumstances such as serious and documented illness, injury, or family crisis.
-If this appeal is denied, a written appeal may be presented to the Scholastic Standing Committee.
-The written appeal must be submitted within five days of the denial of the appeal by the Dean of the College.

 To be considered for reinstatement to Trinity, a student who has been academically dismissed must present a transcript from an accredited college showing credits earned subsequent to the dismissal.
 The transcript must indicate 12 or more hours of credit transferable to Trinity earned during one semester with grades of “C” or better.
 If reinstated, a student will be placed on Academic Probation.